 Plug-ins for some of the most popular continuous integration and application lifecycle management (ALM) tools are available, including IBM UrbanCode, Bamboo, HP Application Lifecycle Management, IBM RQM, and Jenkins, among others.
 Because Eggplant Functional has secured a patent for its intelligent image recognition method, it has been able to enjoy a somewhat privileged position on the market, but its accomplishments stand on their own.

 Automation testing has matured significantly since the days of SQA, Mercury, and Segue.
-Modern automated software testing tools are versatile, polished, and more than able to support any sound testing strategy.
+Modern automated software testing and DevOps metrics monitoring tools are versatile, polished, and more than able to support any sound testing strategy.
 When selecting an automated software testing tool, it’s important not to let a tool’s popularity and the hype around it influence the decision-making process.

 Get actionable product building tactics in your mailbox, monthly.